xymou/xymou.github.io/_pages/about.md

 ------
 My work spans Natural Language Processing and Computational Social Science.
 I'm particularly excited about these research thrusts:
 - 🤖Simulate Social Media Using LLMs as Agents.
-- 💻Explore and Improve capabilities of LLMs to solve social media analysis tasks.
+- 💻Explore and Improve Capabilities of LLMs to Solve Computational Social Science Tasks.
 - 👩‍⚖️Key Figure Modeling and Discourse Analysis.